berkayurun/Gridly/README.md

 With Python and the requirements installed, you are good to go!

 #### How to use
-TODO, for now you can run the program with help flag:
+TODO, for now you can run the program with the help flag:

     python main.py -h